SalvationDevelopment/Salvation-Development-Charter/roadmap/Chibi.md

 * Being able to use Battle Phase quick effects like ignitions (next to attack and stuff)

 * Being able to watch replays with player hands hidden or revealed, with a button or checkbox.
 For spectating.

+* Deck builder screen showing more cards in the result screen at the same time, perhaps 2 columns.
+More clearly defined "Effect" text search.